-Join Donovan Keith for an in-depth discussion in this video Creating a cracked paint material, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a cracked paint material, part of Cinema 4D: Creating Materials.

 Sometimes materials crack and blister revealing another surface underneath.…In this video, we will use a combination of materials, deformers and shaders to…create the appearance of cracking paint.
 This is our reference imagery.…If I had to guess the photographer took a picture of some sun-bleached and damaged…deckchair on the east coast and this is what here she came up with.…There are a few things that I want to point out about this.…First the color is fairly uniformed so the color of our surface is pretty standard.…The top layer of paint doesn't seem to have much in the way of specular.…